What is hydro prep?

 What’s the difference between Lavage Bowel Preparation Method and spa colonic hydrotherapy?

 The FDA has cleared colonic instrumentation as a Class II medical device for use when medically indicated, and the only indication in medicine to wash out a bowel is for colonoscopy.
 Medical devices require written procedural policy under scope of practice for state and federal regulators, and also require physician supervision.
-In medicine we treat disease states; our patients frequently have complicated medical histories and long medication lists that require medical licensed personnel following policy, ethics, and law.
+In medicine we treat disease states; our patients frequently present with medical histories and risk factors that mandate medically licensed personnel.
 This is how we control our variables and measure outcomes.
 Colonic hydrotherapy is classified in a different risk category by the FDA and is client elected for health and wellness.

 Does Lavage Bowel Preparation need a CPT code for use of the service in a hospital or endoscopy center?

 No. A CPT code is not necessary for a new service to be integrated into a medical facility.
 At facilities offering lavage bowel preparation, patients are willingly paying out of pocket to cover the cost of service and supplies.
-Suggested price is $100.
-What you do need is a best practice pathway, policies and nurse education for your facility Review Board approval, as well as for The Joint Commission and state regulatory agency requirements for facility accreditation.
+Pricing is up to the institution offering the service.

 How long is the procedure?